soundpress/RulesOfNYC/docs/c00/index.rst

-Chapter 28: Smoke Detecting Devices and Systems and Carbon Monoxide Detecting Devices and Systems
+Chapter 28: Smoke Detecting Devices and Systems and Carbon Monoxide Detecting Devices and Systems [Repealed]
 --------------------------------------------------